Frequently Asked Questions about our Auto Transport Services

 South to North – approx. 3 to 5 days

 All car shipping times are estimated.
 Do not base your auto transport on these examples without first contacting your car shipper for assistance

 A: Sometimes you can obtain a lower price by offering car shipping drivers a larger window for pickup.
 If either of your origination or destination locations are away from population centers – in a remote area – then you might consider meeting a driver in a nearby big city or town to increase your chances of shipping in a more timely fashion.

 For example, any products or services you purchase the more you buy the cheaper the price.
 The same thing applies to auto transport.
 We have carriers that have their own clients who ship twice a year with them.
-Their rate is 200 dollars more than the price I get with my fee included.
+Their rate is 200 dollars more than the price we get with our fee included.
 You ask why?
-The simplest way to explain it is your offering to ship once or twice a year.
+The simplest way to explain it is you’re offering to ship once or twice a year.
 We ship 100′s of cars a month!
 This is still a cheaper price then you would be able to negotiate on your own.